 The Gifted and Talented program in Sweetwater #1 is a pull out program.
 Students leave their regular classrooms for the day and are transported to Eastside Elementary to learn with students from other schools in the district.
 To identify possible candidates, results are used from the WY-TOPP summative assessment and other data sources are reviewed by school Achievement Monitoring Progress (AMP) teams.
 The AMP team determines if students are to be tested or not.
 The Gifted and Talented teacher then secures parent permission to test.
 The Cognitive Abilities Test (CogAT) is the assessment used to determine placement with in the Gifted and Talented program.
 The CogAT is administered on the computer and is intended to estimate students' learned reasoning and problem solving abilities through a battery of verbal, quantitative, and nonverbal test items.
 Upon completion of the assessment, students/parents/teachers/principals are notified of results.
-Students who score 95 and higher on the composite are invited to attend the gifted and talented "peer group".
-Students who score 92 - 94 are invited to attend the combo class.
+Students who score 95 and higher on the composite are invited to attend the gifted and talented program.
+The program works with students in grades 3 through 6.
 All student testing results are reviewed by AMP teams and supports are identified and are put into place.
 Please click on link to the right to view the flow chart.
 Flow Chart.pdf

 The Everest Trek is a Math program integrates real-world math and engineering design concepts with adventurous scenarios that draw students in.
 This teacher tested, research-based activities enforce critical thinking skills, teamwork, and problem solving, while bringing students’ classroom experiences in line with the State Standards.
 Objectives of the design challenge 1:

 Locate and represent the range of values to meet design criteria.

 Collect experimental data in a table.

 Produce and analyze graphs that relate two variables.